deanwampler/ai-toolkits-experiments/llama-stack/README.md

 INFO:     Uvicorn running on http://['::', '0.0.0.0']:5001 (Press CTRL+C to quit)
 ```

+> **NOTE:** Even if you have been running the `llama stack build` command in another window.
+It appears necessary to rerun it.

-(Note the port `5001` printed, which was discussed above in the debugging tips.)
+Note the port `5001` printed, which was discussed above in the debugging tips.

 ### The Client CLI